atropos-null/LS/py109/py109_studyguide.md

 1. ​Reassignment​ creates a new reference and doesn't affect the original.
 2. ​Mutation​ changes the object and affects all references.
-3. This behavior applies to ​all data types​ but has different practical implications based on mutability:
+3. This behavior applies to ​all data types​ but has different practical implications based on mutability.

 ### The Connection Between Mutability and Parameter Passing